pointThink/lemon-terminal/README.md

 It is in it's early stage and dosent have many features but for now we have

-Changing modes to
+- Changing modes
-- Lemon (Uses custom lemon commands)
-- Powershell (Uses powershell commands)
-- Command prompt (Uses cmd commands)
+- Basic file managment commands

 note: an alternative terminal emulator is recomended